magic-wormhole/magic-wormhole-protocols/transit.md

 ## Roles

-The Transit protocol has pre-defined "Sender" and "Receiver" roles (unlike Wormhole, which is symmetric/nobody-goes-first).
+The Transit protocol has pre-defined "Leder" and "Follower" roles (unlike Wormhole, which is symmetric/nobody-goes-first), which are called "Sender" and "Receiver" for historical reasons.
 Each connection must have exactly one Sender and exactly one Receiver.
+If the application using transfer does not provide this distinction, some deterministic way for distributing the roles must be used.
+This could be done by comparing each participant's `side` in the Wormhole.

 The connection itself is bidirectional: either side can send or receive records.
-However the connection establishment mechanism needs to know who is in charge, and the encryption layer needs a way to produce separate keys for each side..
+However the connection establishment mechanism needs to know who is in charge, and the encryption layer needs a way to produce separate keys for each side.

 This may be relaxed in the future, much as Wormhole was.